Expanding Your Travel Bookshelf (and Mind)

 Travel literature, like other genres, has long been a white- and male-dominated arena, where people of color feature as footnotes or scenic backdrop, if they get mentioned at all.
-But there is a long history of African Americans writing while on the road — producing anthropological observations, essays, memoirs, and guidebooks (like the Green Book, published between 1936 and 1966, which listed black-friendly establishments across the U.S. along with stark advice for staying safe from hostile white people).
+But there is a long history of Black Americans writing while on the road — producing anthropological observations, essays, memoirs, and guidebooks (like the Green Book, published between 1936 and 1966, which listed black-friendly establishments across the U.S. along with stark advice for staying safe from hostile white people).

 Where to start?
 How about with A Stranger in the Village: Two Centuries of African-American Travel Writing, a literary goldmine of voices reporting from the field, from Angela Davis to Langston Hughes.
-Essays include Booker T. Washington’s observations on Italian politics, Dr. Martin Luther King Jr.’s descriptions of black and brown solidarity in India, and details from Audrey Lorde’s trip to Soviet Russia.
+Essays include Booker T. Washington’s observations on Italian politics, Dr. Martin Luther King Jr.’s descriptions of black and brown solidarity in India, and details from Audre Lorde’s trip to Soviet Russia.